 Set Gap vs. Adjustable

 The vast majority of razors have a set gap size: the amount of the gap distance is determined by the manufacturer for a particular model of razor.
 Generally speaking, Open Comb razors expose more of the blade to the skin, making for a more “aggressive” shave.
 But even razors with a Safety Bar can be aggressive: it’s all about the amount of blade exposed to the skin.
 However “adjustable” razors can change the gap to make them more gentle or more aggressive.
-There are only a few fully adjustable razors currently made, primarily from Parker and Merkur though others are beginning to enter the market.
+There are only a few fully adjustable razors currently made, primarily from Parker and Merkur though others (such as the Rex Ambassador) are beginning to enter the market.
 There are also some vintage adjustable razors.

 A variation of the adjustable razor design is the Rockwell 6S (and its younger, less expensive brother, the 6C).
 They are not an “adjustable” in the normal, continuously-adjustable sense, but rather they offer different base plates.
 Each plate has a different amount of blade exposure set.
 Other manufacturers are beginning to pick up on this theme, offering different base plate options with some razors.

 What is a slant razor?
 Think of it like a mini-guillotine for stubble.
 Held at an asymmetrical blade exposure by design, the slant is meant to offer a more efficient cutting angle for a DE blade which can give a closer shave more quickly.
 The design has been around for at least 70 years, but as the DE razor list popularity beginning in the 1970’s, most slants also vanished from the market.
 This niche’ is just beginning to re-assert itself.
-See THIS article for more information.
+See “A Slanted Conversation” for more information.

 Criteria For The “Best” Razor(s)